Dental implants are offered to replace single tooth or multiple teeth. They give you the opportunity to restore functions and appearance of the tooth.

 Restores smile, making you more confident

 If you think implants are for you, consult a dentist first.
-If you have most of your teeth, except for just one or two missing, you will be eligible to receive implants.
+If you have most of your teeth, except for just one or two missings, you will be eligible to receive implants.

-As mentioned above, there are several steps involved in getting a dental implant surgery.
+As mentioned above, there are several steps involved in getting dental implant surgery.
 It starts with an assessment from a dentist prescribing a dental implant.
 Then, the planning stage begins.
+A patient needs 2 visits for full procedure, the first step will be dental Implants surgery and the second step will be for dental crowns.

 A general dentist may recommend an implant.
 But you would need to see several specialists before you are ready to receive one.